muralianand12345/Discord-Ticket-Bot/README.md

 ``````
 Must: Change .env.example to .env and add values to .env and config.json

+## Things to Note Here

+There are tooooooo many features in this discord bot code.
+If anyone isn't configured properly, error might occur.
+So before removing any unwanted code or feature, also remove any other code or file related to that feature.

 ## Contributers

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->